Mike Bost: Personal life

-Bost and his wife, Tracy, have three children and 11 grandchildren.
+Bost and his wife, Tracy, have three children, including Judge Steven Bost of Illinois's 1st Circuit, and 11 grandchildren.
 He has said that his political hero is John Alexander Logan, an Illinois Democrat who had switched parties when the Civil War began.
 "He was willing to break ranks to do what was right," Bost explained.

 Legal trouble

-In 1986, his daughter required stitches after being bitten by a beagle after antagonizing and chasing it.
+In 1986, Bost's daughter required stitches after being bitten by a beagle after chasing it.
 Unsatisfied with authorities' lack of an immediate response, Bost drove to the dog's owner's home and shot the dog dead with a handgun while it was in its enclosure.
 He was arrested and charged with criminal damage to property and reckless misconduct in relation to the incident, but was acquitted at trial.
 In 2014, Bost joked to a reporter about the killing.

 In 2006, authorities confronted Bost after he failed to report that his gun was stolen after it was used to threaten another man's life.
 He led authorities to his gun safe, which contained a bottle of whiskey and no gun.